 Why choose Safestore?

-Nationally, warehouse space is becoming scarce as more businesses look for space in which to store excess stock.
-We still have units available in nearly 120 stores across the UK, all within easy reach of major road networks.
+is becoming scarce as more businesses look for space in which to store excess stock.
+We still have units available in ove 125+ stores across the UK, all within easy reach of major road networks.
 For a low, weekly rent, you can keep a unit with us for just 7 days or for as long as you need, with no long tie-in periods.
 Nobody knows how long the current levels of uncertainty will last, but you can keep your Safestore unit for as long as is necessary.

 Our units are indoors, the buildings are monitored by CCTV and staffed by our helpful staff.
-Many of our stores have 24-hour access available and dedicated business units, and many have trolleys and forklift truck services to help you to load and unload your stock.
+Many of our stores have dedicated business units, plus trolleys and forklift truck services to help you to load and unload your stock.

 To find your nearest store